InWonYeu/interphon/docs/source/introduction.rst

 - ``analysis`` sub-package includes analysis modules to characterize phonon properties.

-The detailed architecture of the package and interrelation among the sub-packages can be found in :ref:`modules <label_architecture>`
+The detailed architecture of the package and interrelation among the sub-packages can be found in :ref:`modules <label_architecture>`.